khritish17/Procedural-3d-terrain-generator/README.md

 > - **Setup Can Be Tricky:** While smaller, getting MinGW-w64 set up correctly and ensuring pip finds it can sometimes be less straightforward than with MSVC, which Python's official installers are often pre-configured to work with.
 > - **Potential Compatibility:** Very rarely, some C extensions might have specific build flags or code that is more optimized or compatible with MSVC, but for common libraries like noise, GCC usually works fine.

-###  Install the python library dependencies
+###  Step 3: Install the python library dependencies
-After installing the Python and Microsoft Visual C++, download the PTG Blender Addon [from here]()

 open your terminal/command prompt and run the following command:
 ```Bash
 pip install numpy noise
 ```

-Once all the necessary libraries and language packesges are installed
+After installing the Python, Microsoft Visual C++ and other library dependencies, download the PTG Blender Addon [from here]()

-### Install the Addon in Blender
+### Step 4: Install the Addon in Blender
 - **Open Blender:** Launch your Blender application.
 - **Go to Preferences:**
     - In Blender, go to `Edit` (top menu bar) > `Preferences...`.